BDE 4.14.0 Production release

 bslstl_invoke

-This component provides a metafunction bsl::invoke_result that determines, at compile time, the type returned by invoking a callable type, including pointer-to-function, pointer-to-member function, pointer-to-member object (returns the object type), or functor class, and a class bslmf::InvokeResultDeductionFailed that is returned when the invocation return type cannot be determined (C++03 only).
-For a set of types F, T1, T2, and T3, bsl::invoke_result<F, T1, t2, T3>type is roughly the type of the return value obtained by calling an object of type F with arguments of type T1, T2, and T3, respectively.
+This component provides a metafunction bsl::invoke_result that determines, at compile time, the type returned by invoking a callable type, including pointer-to-function, pointer-to-member function, pointer-to-member object (returns the object type), or functor class and a class bslmf::InvokeResultDeductionFailed that is returned when the invocation return type cannot be determined (C++03 only).
+For a set of types F, T1, T2, and T3, bsl::invoke_result<F, T1, t2, T3>::type is roughly the type of the return value obtained by calling an object of type F with arguments of type T1, T2, and T3, respectively.
 However, invoke_result goes beyond function-like objects and deduces a return type if F is a pointer to function member or data member of some class C and T1 is a type (derived from) C, pointer to C, or smart-pointer to C. (See precise specification, below).
+For the convenience of users, an alias for the type returned by the bsl::invoke_result, bsl::invoke_result_t, is provided by this component.

-The interface and functionality of bsl::invoke_result is intended to be identical to that of the C++17 metafunction, std::invoke_result except that invalid argument lists are detected in C++11 and later, but not in C++03.
+The interfaces and functionality of bsl::invoke_result and bsl::invoke_result_t are intended to be identical to that of the C++17 metafunctions, std::invoke_result and std::invoke_result_t except that invalid argument lists are detected in C++11 and later, but not in C++03.
 In C++03, invalid arguments lists will result in a compilation error (instead of simply missing type) in the remaining cases.
-Some other functionality is lost when compiling with a C++03 compiler -- see the precise specification, below.
+Some other functionality is lost when compiling with a C++03 compiler – see the precise specification, below.

 This component defines the macro BSLMF_INVOKERESULT_SUPPORT_CPP17_SEMANTICS if bsl::invoke_result behaves according to the C++17 specification of std::invoke_result, which is elaborated below.
 This macro is defined as long as the compiler supports the decltype specifier, which is generally available in C++11 and later compilation modes.